 Figure 14.
-Firebreak with beans planted in between trees. ©WCS
+Firebreak between trees.

 Community awareness on the threat of fire is encouraged.
 Fire wardens can be assigned in each community and fire patrols can be organised to detect and stop approaching fires before they can spread to the restoration site.